neos/neos-development-collection/Neos.Neos/Documentation/References/NodeTypeDefinition.rst

       ``editorListeners``
         Allows to observe changes of other properties in order to react to them.
 For details see :ref:`depending-properties`

+    ``showInCreationDialog``
+      If `true` the corresponding property will appear in the Node Creation Dialog.
+Editor configuration will be copied from the respective ``ui.inspector`` settings in that case and can be overridden with the ``creationDialog.elements.<propertyName>``, see :ref:`node-creation-dialog`

   ``validation``
     A list of validators to use on the property.
 Below each validator type any options for the validator can be given.
 See below for more information.